RubixML/ML/README.md

 ```

 ### Momentum
 Momentum adds velocity to each step until exhausted.
-It does so by accumulating speed from past updates and adding a factor to the current step.
+It does so by accumulating momentum from past updates and adding a factor to the current step.

 ##### Parameters:
 | Param | Default | Type | Description |